hyperledger/fabric-sdk-java/README.md

   * _policyBitsAdmin_ ( which has policy **AND(DEFAULT.admin)** meaning _1 signature from the DEFAULT MSP admin' is required_ )
   * _policyBitsMember_ ( which has policy **AND(DEFAULT.member)** meaning _1 signature from a member of the DEFAULT MSP is required_ )

-and one file in th _src/test/fixture/sdkintegration/e2e-2Orgs/channel_ directory specifically for use in the end to end test scenario
+and one file in the _src/test/fixture/sdkintegration/e2e-2Orgs/channel_ directory specifically for use in the end to end test scenario
   * _members_from_org1_or_2.policy_ ( which has policy **OR(peerOrg1.member, peerOrg2.member)** meaning  _1 signature from a member of either organizations peerOrg1, PeerOrg2 is required_)

- Alternatively you can also use ChaincodeEndorsementPolicy class by giving it a YAML file that has the policy defined in it.
+ Alternatively, you can also use ChaincodeEndorsementPolicy class by giving it a YAML file that has the policy defined in it.
  See examples of this in the End2endIT testcases that use _src/test/fixture/sdkintegration/chaincodeendorsementpolicy.yaml_ The file chaincodeendorsementpolicy.yaml has comments that help understand how to create these policies.
 The first section lists all the signature identities you can use in the policy.
-Currently only ROLE types are supported.
+Currently, only ROLE types are supported.
  The policy section is comprised of `n-of` and `signed-by` elements.
 Then n-of (`1-of` `2-of`) require that many (`n`) in that section to be true.
 The `signed-by` references an identity in the identities section.